here-xyz-codelabs/here-xyz-codelabs.github.io/tutorial-4-expert.md

 }
 ```

-Now we'll write the a function that will be called for each airport.
+Now we'll write the function that will be called for each airport.
 Because the ADSB Exchange API returns a JSON object that isn't in GeoJSON format, we need to rewrite the results as proper GeoJSON:

 ```
 function queryAirport(airport) {